ipni/ipni-cli/README.md

 ## Build

-If working within a clone of this repo, use `make` to build the all the executables and place them in a `bin` directory.
+If working within a clone of this repo, run `make` to build the all the executables and put them in the `bin` directory.

 ## License

 [SPDX-License-Identifier: Apache-2.0 OR MIT](LICENSE.md)